 Negan’s been roughing it for a while, so he’s a bit scruffy.
 Get some dirt effects with makeup, but don’t overdo it.
 (He's not Pig-Pen.
 Also, that will be the only Peanuts reference in this Walking Dead DIY.)
 As mentioned above, add a fake mustache if you need it.
 Some silver and black hairspray will help you get that salt-and-pepper beard effect.
 Also remember to slick back that hair, and you have the perfect look for your Negan outfit.

 The Final Look

 "You are so gonna regret crossing me in a few minutes….
 Yes you are."

 "This.
 This is Lucille, and she is awesome."

 "Today was career day.
 We invested in a lot, so you would know who I am and what I can do."

 What did you think?
-Are you planning on dressing as Negan for Halloween?
+Are you planning on dressing up with our Negan Halloween costume?
 Or maybe for a Walking Dead premiere party?
 Tell us all about it in the comments below.
 Be sure to link some photos, too!
 And remember that if you plan to recreate scenes from the television series or comic book, your friends will need some Walking Dead costumes of their own.